-The process
+The negotiation process

-- !
-What, if anything, did you do to prepare for the estate settlement? - !
-Who initiated the settlement of the estate?
-Why?

-- !
-How did the settlement of the estate begin? - !
-What was the sequence of events after that? - !
-How did the parties go about finding and securing property of the estate? - !
-Was there any negotiation regarding settlement of the estate between the parties? - !
-[If relevant] How much, if at all, did people talk about legal issues or what would happen if they went to court? - !
-How much, if at all, did people talk about their real goals underlying their positions (as opposed to the justifications of their positions)? - !
-Were the interested parties satisfied regarding the settlement of the estate? - !
-Why do you think that they were or were not satisfied?
+- What, if anything, did you do to prepare for the case? - Who initiated the dispute? - How did the case begin? - What was the sequence of events after that? - When did the parties start to exchange numbers? - Was there any discussion of non-monetary forms of resolution? - How much, if at all, did the negotiation involve an exchange of offers? - [If relevant] How much, if at all, did people talk about legal issues or what would happen if they went to court? - How much, if at all, did people talk about their real goals underlying their positions (as opposed to the justifications of their positions)? - Did the parties reach an agreement? - Why do you think that they [reached / did not reach] an agreement?